How to Be Confident and Stick Up for Myself | Livecub

 Tips and Warnings

-• Seek support and help from loved ones and online communities if you are struggling through the process.
+• Seek assist and help from loved ones and online communities if you are struggling through the process.

 • Don't expect to change overnight.
 Building confidence is a skill that takes very hard work and perseverance, and it may take a little or a long time for you to find inner peace with yourself.